 Easier to learn by watching our online course but top tips include:

 Warm hands always

 Try any of these different moves.

-- Gentle pressure of one hand on baby’s abdomen.
+- The gentle pressure of one hand on the baby’s abdomen.

 - Bend your baby’s knees gently up towards their tummy.

 - Rotate their knees gently clockwise around over their tummy.

 - Lie them over your thighs on their tummy.
 Roll them gently from side to side.